Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 Role

-Pitched ‘GRWM on the ISS’ to NASA, lead team workshops, development of strategy, and presented final deck.
+Pitched ‘GRWM on the ISS’ to NASA, lead team workshops, led & oversaw development of strategy, and presented final deck to stakeholders.

 Deliverables